How The North Face is endangering Bangladeshi garment workers

 Students and Workers Are Fighting Back

-- Students have successfully pressured 22 universities – American, Brown, Columbia, Cornell, Duke, Emerson, George Washington, Georgetown, Macalester College, Northwestern, NYU, Oberlin, Penn State, Rutgers, Syracuse, Temple University, University of Illinois-Chicago, University of Michigan, UPenn, University of Washington-Seattle, University of Wisconsin-Madison, and Washington State University – to formally require their apparel brands to sign the Accord as a condition of producing university apparel.
+- Students have successfully pressured 25 universities – American, Arizona State, Brown, Columbia, Cornell, Duke, Emerson, George Washington, Georgetown, Grand Valley State, Macalester College, Massachusetts Institute of Technology, Northwestern, NYU, Oberlin, Penn State, Rutgers, Syracuse, Temple University, University of Illinois-Chicago, University of Michigan, UPenn, University of Washington-Seattle, University of Wisconsin-Madison, and Washington State University – to formally require their apparel brands to sign the Accord as a condition of producing university apparel.
 In response to this growing university action, over 16 college-logo apparel producers, including Fruit of the Loom, Adidas, Knights Apparel, Top of the World, Zephyr Headwear, New Agenda, and Cutter & Buck – have signed the Accord since students’ “End Deathtraps” campaign began in September.

 - Despite calls from unions in Bangladesh, dozens of universities, students across the country, community leaders, legislators, and others, VF still refuses to sign the Accord.